Delivering natural gas to consumers

 When natural gas arrives at the locations where it will be used (usually through large pipelines), it flows into smaller diameter pipelines called mains and then into smaller service lines that go directly to homes or buildings.

-Natural gas is stored for times of peak demand
+Storing natural gas for times of peak demand

-Demand for natural gas fluctuates daily and seasonally, while production and pipeline imports are relatively constant in the short term.
-Storage of natural gas during periods of low demand helps to ensure that sufficient supplies of natural gas are available during periods of high demand.
+Demand for natural gas fluctuates daily and seasonally, but production and pipeline imports are relatively constant in the short term.
+Natural gas storage during periods of low demand helps to ensure that enough natural gas is available during periods of high demand.
 Natural gas is stored in large volumes in underground facilities and in smaller volumes in tanks above or below ground.

 The United States uses three main types of underground natural gas storage facilities:

 - Salt caverns—Most of the salt cavern storage facilities are in salt dome formations in the states bordering the Gulf of Mexico.
 Salt caverns have also been leached from bedded salt formations in states in the Midwest, Northeast, and Southwest.